Phi Tau Sigma : The Honor Society of Food Science and Technology

 Eligibility Guidelines

-1. Student nominees for Membership should be pursuing a degree program in Food Science or an equivalent, and should have a current Grade Point Average (GPA) equal to or greater than 3.5 out of 4.0, or equivalent.
+1. Student nominees for membership should be pursuing a degree program in food science or equivalent, and have a current overall degree Grade Point Average (GPA) equal to or greater than 3.5 out of 4.0, or equivalent.

-2. Student nominees for Membership should indicate the number of credits completed toward the degree and the total credit requirement for the program.
+2. Student nominees for membership should indicate the number of credits completed toward the degree and the total credit requirement.

-3. Student nominees should be pursuing a Food Science degree and should have completed course work in all three of the core areas of study: Food Chemistry and Analysis, Food Safety and Microbiology, and Food Processing and Engineering.
-Information on course work and competencies in the core areas of study within Food Science must be completed.
+3. Student nominees should be pursuing a degree in Food Science, or a closely related field, and have completed at least one course in each of the three core areas of study: Food Chemistry and Analysis, Food Safety and Microbiology, and Food Processing and Engineering.
+For courses that are difficult to identify as food chemistry, food microbiology, food processing, etc. from the title, a description of course content should be provided at the bottom of Section Two.
+Information on course work and competencies in the core areas of study within Food Science must be included.

-4. Graduate students nominations should not be submitted until the student has completed at least two semesters of the graduate program.
+4. Graduate students without an undergraduate degree in Food Science or allied field should not be nominated until the student has completed at least two semesters or four quarters of the graduate program.

-5. The statement of qualification should be written in third person.
+5. The statement of qualifications should be written in third person.

 6. The statement of qualifications for students should focus on recognitions, honors and other academic achievements.